 Summer Sangria is an easy and refreshing summer drink made with white wine, Moscato and fresh peach slices with a splash of lemon-lime soda.
 White wine sangria is super easy to make with only a few ingredients.

 This sangria recipe is a crowd pleaser and made only 6-ingredients that you can whip together in minutes!
 Moscato wine adds a touch of sweetness to this white sangria.

 I love summer – it’s one of my favorite times of year.
 The vegetable garden is in full-bloom with summer produce, afternoon thunderstorms, walks on the beach and grilling.
-And pretty soon I’ll be making homemade pickles, pickled peppers and marinara sauce.
+Each summer we make Bread and Butter Pickles, Refrigerated Dill Pickles, Pickled Peppers and Marinara Sauce.

 Summer Sangria is refreshing and the perfect drink for your backyard gatherings and picnics.
 This summer you’re guests are guaranteed to be loving sipping on this easy sangria recipe as they enjoy your backyard gathering or picnic.

 - Simple to make with easy to find ingredients.